ymul0001/ptsafe-nodejs-elbtemp/readme.md

 - Run `npm install`
 - Run this code to install all dependencies `npm install cors nodemon body-parser express mysql2 dotenv uuid`

-### 7.2.
-Flask API
-Some required steps are as follows (assumed you already have your python):
-- run `python3 -m pip install --upgrade pip` to upgrade the pip package installer
-- Install Flask
-- Navigate to the flask folder and run the app.py

 ## 8. Active development branch
-- master (will be merged with the iteration-1 branch after Industry Mentors meeting)
+- master (will be merged with the iteration-2 branch after Industry Mentors meeting)
 - iteration-1 (with subbranches under this main branch)
+- iteration-2 (with subbranches under this main branch)